DebbieJara/DebbieJara/README.md

 ## 📊 Professional Highlights

-🔹 Automated interview management platform standardising proficiency data across **4 countries** and **300+ interviews/year** — including the Kin Carta + Valtech merger

-🔹 Built dashboards tracking KPIs for **600+ learners** (attendance, dropouts, progression) using **Excel** and **Power BI**
+🔹 Led the **Level Mapping Project**, collaborating with developers to digitize a manual assessment workflow and reduce administrative effort by approximately **100–200 minutes per week**.

+🔹 Developed operational dashboards in **Excel and Power BI** to monitor KPIs for **600+ learners across four countries**, improving visibility into attendance, proficiency, enrollment, and program performance.

-🔹 Cleaned, validated, and structured datasets to ensure accuracy and consistency of operational reports
+🔹 Prepared, cleaned, validated, and transformed operational datasets used for recurring reporting and dashboard development.

-🔹 Supported KPI definition and structuring for academic and operational decision-making
+🔹 Co-defined operational KPIs that supported reporting consistency and data-informed decision-making across Learning & Development and business teams.

+🔹 Developed assessment guidelines and trained Talent Acquisition team members on English proficiency evaluation criteria, improving consistency and confidence during candidate interviews.

 ---

-*Currently building in public — follow along as I complete projects in Python, SQL, and data visualisation! 🚀*
+💡 **Always learning, always building.** I enjoy creating projects that demonstrate how data can improve processes, support decision-making, and solve real business problems.